WHY STUDY IN GERMANY?

 - Results of tests in the English language like IELTS, TOEFL, PTE if you are a non-native English speaker

-- Programs in German will need test certificate for the German language as a part of your application
+- Programs in German will need a test certificate for the German language as a part of your application

-- Your University will make you aware of additional requirements if any prior to your application
+- Your university will make you aware of additional requirements if any prior to your application

 WORK OPPORTUNITIES AFTER GRADUATION

-- The right university degree is quite essential for securing a high-paying job in Germany
+The right university degree is quite essential for securing a high-paying job in Germany.

-Recent growth areas in Germany include the automotive industry, high-tech manufactured products, telecoms, banking and tourism
+Recent growth areas in Germany include the automotive industry, high-tech manufactured products, telecoms, banking and tourism.

 The permanent residence permit lets you work in Germany.
 You can also travel in and out of the country.

 The Niederlassungserlaubnis is usually given to people who have either the EU Blue Card or have held the temporary residence permit for some years.
-To be eligible for the permanent residence permit, such people must prove the following
+To be eligible for the permanent residence permit, such people must prove the following:

 That they have worked in Germany for at least 5 years

-That their job has the approval of the federal Employment Agency
+That their job has the approval of the Federal Employment Agency

 That they have paid the necessary taxes and cleared other contributions to the German government

 Once you have the permanent residence permit, your spouse and children will be allowed to join you in Germany.
 Initially, they will be given a temporary residence permit.
-After a few years, your family can get the permanent residence permit as well.
+After a few years, your family can get a permanent residence permit as well.